-STANDARD PRESENT POSITION OPTIONS FOR IMPROVEMENT OF TOUR OW WINT WOLD THE The independent professional auditor, who is appointed by the Auditor General as an assistant, issues the audit report expressing his opinion on the financial statements in the format prescribed by the NSA.
+STANDARD PRESENT POSITION OPTIONS FOR IMPROVEMENT disclosures in the SOE accounts are not adequate to meet IAS.
+The SOE financial statements are prepared on the accrual basis of accounting, except interest income of the bank.
+The bank must account for income on cash basis as per Directives of the Central Bank.
+Some state-owned enterprises do not account for full liability of staff retirement benefits and do not follow IAS.
+The independent professional auditor, who is appointed by the Auditor General as an assistant, issues the audit report expressing his opinion on the financial statements in the format prescribed by the NSA.
 The Auditor General reviews the report and submits reports to SOE management in the format prescribed by the NSA.
 The Auditor General however does not express opinion in the format on the consolidated financial statements presented in his Annual Report, as required by the Section 4 (C) of the Audit Act.
 However, the OAG audit report mentions the qualification as a comment.
 Out of the sample of eight annual reports examined by the World Bank assessment, two audit reports (Rastriya Banijya Bank and Nepal Oil Corporation) are qualified.
-II.
-Public Sector Auditing